-The government website Educate Against Hate and charity NSPCC say that signs that a is being radicalised can include:
+Signs that a child is being radicalised can include:

 - Refusal to engage with, or becoming abusive to, peers who are different from themselves. - Becoming susceptible to conspiracy theories and feelings of persecution. - Changes in friendship groups and appearance. - Rejecting activities, they used to enjoy. - Converting to a new religion. - Isolating themselves from family and friends. - Talking as if from a scripted speech. - An unwillingness or inability to discuss their views. - A sudden disrespectful attitude towards others. - Increased levels of anger. - Increased secretiveness, especially around internet use. - Expressions of sympathy for extremist ideologies and groups, or justification of their actions. - Accessing extremist material online, including on Facebook or Twitter. - Possessing extremist literature. - Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations.